neuralrp/neuralrp/README.md

 - **Export for training** — Export chats to JSON in Alpaca/ShareGPT/ChatML formats optimized for Unsloth

-## The Problem: Attention Decay, Not Token Overflow

-With modern LLMs (Llama 3, Nemo) and 12GB+ VRAM, you can run 8192+ token contexts with image generation simultaneously.
-Token overflow isn't the crisis it was 2 years ago.

-Context hygiene still matters:

-- **Attention decay** — Even with 8k tokens, content from turns 1-10 receives less attention than turns 80-90.
-Character definitions fade over long conversations.

-- **Quality vs quantity** — Just because you can fit 5 full character cards (5000 tokens) doesn't mean you should.
-Redundant repetition wastes context space.

-- **Scalability** — Larger contexts enable richer experiences, but intelligent injection is what makes them viable.

-- **Character drift** — Without reinforcement, Alice starts using slang, Bob becomes aggressive, and characters blend together after 50+ turns.

-## Context Hygiene in Practice

-### Smart Character Injection

-**Single character chats:**

-- Full card on turn 1 (500-2000 tokens)

-- PList reinforcement every 5 turns (50-200 tokens)

-- Result: ~8% of context for character, ~80% for conversation

-**Multi-character chats:**

-- Capsule summaries on first appearance (50-100 tokens each)

-- Capsule reinforcement every 5 turns (voice examples with dialog)

-- Result: ~15% of context for 5 characters, ~75% for conversation

-Without hygiene: 60%+ of tokens consumed by redundant character definitions.

-### First Appearance Detection

-Characters and NPCs are only defined when they enter the scene.
-A character added at turn 50 gets their capsule injected immediately — not pre-defined 50 turns prior.

-### Adaptive Canon Law

-Core world info reinforces every N turns (default: 3) instead of every turn.
-Canon law is always included, while triggered lore appears only when semantically relevant.

-### Relationship Context Filtering

-Five emotional dimensions tracked, but only injected when:

-- Relationships deviate meaningfully from neutral (>15 points)

-- They're semantically relevant to the current conversation

-A fight scene won't get "Alice trusts Bob" injected unless trust is relevant to the conflict.

-## Real-World Impact

-**Without context hygiene:**

-- Characters blend into identical voices after 50+ turns

-- Character drift: Alice starts using slang, Bob becomes aggressive

-- Relationship context bloats prompts with irrelevant dimensions

-- Group chat quality degrades with 5+ characters

-**With context hygiene:**

-- 6+ character group chats work

-- Characters stay in character for 200+ turns

-- Distinct voices maintained throughout

-- Relationships inject only when semantically relevant

-- World rules maintained throughout 100+ turn conversations

 ## Built for Local Deployment